Eugene-Sedletsky/Site-Health-Check/README.md

 - **SSL Certificate Validation**
   - Checks if the SSL certificate is valid and matches the hostname.
-  - Verifies that the SSL certificate has at least a minimum number of days before expiration (default is 10 days).
+  - Verifies that the SSL certificate has at least a minimum of days before expiration (default is 10 days).

 - **DNS Resolution Time**
   - Measures the time it takes to resolve a domain to an IP address via DNS.
   - Retrieves all resolved IP addresses.

 - **Time to First Byte (TTFB)**
-  - Calculates the time it takes to receive the first byte of data after making a request to the server.
+  - Calculates the time it takes to receive the first data byte after requesting the server.

 - **Total Download Time**
   - Measures the total time taken to download the entire static content of the web page.